JSONScript/jsonscript/README.md

 A valid JSONScript script can be an object or an array.

-JSON data is a valid JSONScript as long as none of the objects keys use $ as the first symbol.
-If you need to use JSON data with the key starting with "$", it can be escaped with "\": `{ "\$exec": "name" }`.
+JSON data is a valid JSONScript as long as none of the objects keys and values use "$" and "." as their first symbol.
+If you need to use JSON data with the key starting with "$" or ".", it can be escaped with "\": `{ "\$exec": "name" }`.
 This "\" will be removed from data by JSONScript interpreter.

-Keys starting from "$" mean either JSONScript coomands or some variable/function/executor names.
+Keys starting from "$" mean JSONScript commands or some variable/function/executor names.

 If there is no execution instructions in JSONScript ( no keys starting with "$"), it will return the same JSON as the result.